paif/pai/pai-frontend-dex/CONTRIBUTING.md

-# Contributing to the Panther ecosystem
+# Contributing to the Pai ecosystem

 Thanks for taking the time to contribute !